0x131315/emeritux/README.md

 # emeritux.sh

-A Bash script to build Enlightenment 23 GIT on Linux Mint 19.1 Tessa
+**A BASH script to build Enlightenment 23 GIT on Linux Mint 19.1 Tessa  **
-(support for 32-bit and 64-bit architectures).

-While this script has been thoroughly tried and tested, it's a good idea to use Timeshift
-to create a system snapshot before the first run, as an extra safety precaution.

 ## **Get started**